flyingtongue/macos_automation/README.md

 ## app store setup

-If you would like to use the apple app store for installing and updating applications add your email address and password in the the account.txt file located in the root of the macos_automation directory.
-Since this file is plain text it's recommended that you delete the account.txt file when you are done.
+If you would like to use apps from Apple App Store you will need to login prior to running this ansible playbook.
+Apple cli tools no longer work to login (mas).

 ## TODO